F. P. Journe: Action Innocence

-Distribution
+Boutiques

 F.P.
-Journe watches are only available through company-owned boutiques and official retail partnerships (branded as "ESPACE F.P.
-Journe").
-The current ten company-owned boutiques, listed in order of opening date, are located in:
+Journe watches are only available through company-owned boutiques and official retail partnerships (branded as ESPACE F.P.
+Journe).
+Their first boutique opened in Tokyo in 2003, the 20th anniversary of which was celebrated with the company's final 'limited edition' watch.
+In 2019, Journe inaugurated a new, larger type of boutique in downtown Miami called Maison F.P.
+Journe.
+This location replaces the former Miami-area boutiques in Boca Raton and Bal Harbour.
+Four years later Journe opened one in SoHo, Manhattan, replacing the former boutique on the Upper East Side.
+The current company-owned boutiques, listed in order of opening date, are located in: